BrunoBiluca/web/public/content/articles/dice-tutorial-part-1/article.content.en.md

 # Project Setup

 Create a unity project of any kind.
-I recommend creating a 3D (URP) project that is the now supported type of project.
+I recommend creating a 3D (URP) project that is the now-supported type of project.

 ![](images/unity_project_creation.png)